Education plan

 • The butterfly cycle: life cycle observations on caterpillars in the nursery.

-Week 3: Animals from the meadow
+Week 3: Animals in the zoo

 Objectives: